SESYNC-ci/sesync-ci.github.io/blog/_drafts/windows-dynamic-memory.md

 ----------

-For example, SESYNC may allocate up to 64GB for your virtual machine, however, when you connect to your machine you may only see a fraction of that in the windows task manager.
+For example, SESYNC may allocate up to 64GB for your virtual machine, however, when you connect to your machine you may only see a fraction of that in the Windows task manager.
 When your processing starts and requests memory, your allocation will automatically increase up to the limit that we've allocated for you.